 Creating a Better Black-Footed Ferret?

-A somewhat more 21st century idea has been proposed to help strengthen and ensure recovery of black-footed ferret populations.
-An initiative called Revive & Restore has been created by Stewart Brand and friends.
+Then somewhat more 21st century idea was proposed to help strengthen and ensure recovery of black-footed ferret populations.
+An initiative called Revive & Restore was created by Stewart Brand and friends.
 The Revive & Restore plan is essentially to use modern-day genetic engineering capabilities to bolster populations that are threatened, by improving the genotype of the affected species.

 In the case of black-footed ferrets, the small number of ferrets available for breeding to re-establish bff in the wild resulted in inbreeding.
 Inbreeding can caused decreased genetic vigor, higher incidence of genetic abnormalities in offspring and even lower number of kits.